vczh2/awesome-java-note-cn/README.md

 # Java-Note

 ## Introduction
-Have a cup of Java here!
+Have a cup of Java!

 ## Menu